storfarmand/es6-react-boilerplate/README.md

 # es6-react-boilerplate
-A boilerplate for developing apps with ReactJs on top of es6 using JSX
+A webpack boilerplate for developing apps with ReactJs on top of es6 using JSX